Skip to content

 You may have heard about Express Entry, Canada’s main economic immigration system.

-Before being eligible to be invited, however, you have to be eligible for any of three federal economic immigration programs and enter the Express Entry pool, where you are assigned a score under the Comprehensive Ranking System (CRS).
-The government then invites the top-ranked candidates in the pool to submit an application, in draws that typically take place every couple of weeks.
-You then have 60 days to submit a complete application, whereupon the government aims to complete the process within six months.
-Express Entry favours young candidates with Canadian work and study experience and language ability, giving students and graduates in Canada an excellent chance of obtaining permanent residence.
+Before taking advantage of this shift, you have to be eligible for any of three federal economic immigration programs and enter the Express Entry pool, where you are assigned a CRS score.
+The government then invites the top-ranked candidates in the pool to submit an application, in draws that typically target different skill sets.
+If invited, you then have 60 days to submit a complete application, whereupon the government aims to complete the process within six months.

 Let’s look at those programs managed under Express Entry in more detail.